Plato's Closet®

 Franchisee Stability

 Plato's Closet earns an Excellent Stability Score.
-Three-year turnover of 0.94% is well below the typical Retail franchise (around 4%), and it places the franchise among the lowest-churn 10% of Retail franchises.
-Out of 13 total exits, terminations dominated with 13, alongside no non-renewals, no franchisor buybacks, and no ceased operations; this sits against about 465 franchised outlets in the most recent year.
+Three-year turnover of 1.22% is well below the typical Retail franchise (around 5%).
+Out of 17 total exits, terminations dominated with 16, alongside 1 non-renewal, no franchisor buybacks, and no ceased operations.

 How Much Does It Cost to Open a Plato's Closet Franchise?